mrybs/autosoft/readme.md

 How to run

-To run autoinstall open a terminal and enter the following command
+To run autoinstall open a terminal and enter the following command:

 `autoinstall`